 BBC News - Technology

-BBC Click's Stephen Beckett looks at some of the best tech news stories of the week.
+BBC Click's Paul Carter looks at some the week's best technology stories.

 City set up GMail accounts to thwart hackers but Google suspended them, fearing spammers were at work.

 A Falcon-9 rocket launches from Florida, packed with 60 satellites capable of giving users on the ground high-speed connections to the internet.

 The California firm launches the first spacecraft in its multi-billion-dollar broadband project.